When you update blog posts, you ensure both Google and readers will continue to find your content relevant.

 There are many benefits to having a library of posts on your blog, including greater trust with your audience and increased search engine rankings.
 But as content becomes old and outdated, you can lose traffic on many of your posts.
 After all, search engines want to rank updated and fresh content at the top of search results.

-Why optimize old posts?
+Why update blog posts?

 It also allows you to correct any information that is no longer true or update old statistics.
 It can increase your blog traffic, get eyes on lower-performing posts, and increase time on site.
 The search engines love this, which brings us to the biggest reason for updating old posts: search engine optimization.